LibertyUnix/LeakVM/README.md

 You team are ready for us ?<br><br>

+The sales for LeakVM will be start only by Bitcoin/Western Union, because my fucking country (Colombia) can receive money for new accounts, the US banking can't open an fucking acount (Bank Of America, Wells Fargo, Chase).<br>

 Follow us on Twitter [LeakVM](https://twitter.com/search?q=%23LeakVM&src=typd)<br><br>

-The sales of LeakVM will be start only by Bitcoins, because my fucking country (Colombia) can receive money for new accounts, the US banking can't open an fucking acount (Bank Of America, Wells Fargo, Chase).

 This code was developed by me: Jheto Xekri<br>